The Society shall be known as ‘The Scottish History Society’.

-(5) At any General Meeting the Chair shall be occupied by the President of the Society if he is present; whom failing by the Chairman or any other member of the Council; whom failing by such member of the Society as may be appointed by the members present.
+(5) At any General Meeting the Chair shall be occupied by the President of the Society if they are present; whom failing by the Convenor or any other member of the Council; whom failing by such member of the Society as may be appointed by the members present.

 5. Procedure at General Meetings

 There shall be a President of the Society nominated by the Council and elected by a General Meeting.
-A President shall normally serve for four years and preside at the General Meetings of the Society held during his term of office.
-He shall deliver an address to one or more of these Meetings.
+A President shall normally serve for four years and preside at the General Meetings of the Society held during their term of office.
+They shall deliver an address to one or more of these Meetings.

 7. Office Bearers

-The Office-bearers of the Society shall be a Chairman, a Secretary, a Publication Secretary and a Treasurer, all of whom shall be elected by the Council for such periods as it may determine.
+The Office-bearers of the Society shall be a Convenor, a Secretary, a General Editor, a Membership Secretary and a Treasurer, all of whom shall be elected by the Council for such periods as it may determine.

 8. The Council

 (1) Subject to any directions given by the Society in General Meeting, the affairs of the Society shall be managed by the Office-bearers and 12 other members of the Society elected by the Society in General Meeting.

 (2) Apart from the Office-bearers, the members of the Council shall hold office for a term of four years and shall not be eligible for re-election until after the lapse of one year.